I tried to use Workspace Studio and GAS to automatically aggregate Meet minutes, convert them to Markdown, and make them usable locally

 Screenshot 2026-02-15 at 7.47.09

-Once output to Markdown, you can reference it in local VS Code or have AI read it.
+Once output to Markdown, you can reference it locally in VS Code or have it read by AI.

 Screenshot 2026-02-14 at 17.31.09

-If you've made it this far, it should be easy to have AI Agents read, summarize, analyze, and search your meeting notes.
-As I've only been using this for a few days, I'll update the blog if I find any issues.
-I hope this is helpful to someone.
+With this setup, you should be able to easily summarize, analyze, and search your meeting minutes using AI Agents.
+I've only been operating this system for a few days, so I'll update this blog if I find any issues.
+I hope this is useful to someone.

 Share this article